 Codependency in Relationships: Assessing Whether It’s Toxic or Not

 individuals placing jigsaw puzzle pieces - Codependency in Relationships: Assessing Whether It's Toxic or NotRelationships.
 They’re a beautiful puzzle, aren’t they?
 Sometimes they fit perfectly, and at other times, we find ourselves jamming pieces where they don’t belong.
-Amidst the wide spectrum of relationships, there lies an area where love and care blend, sometimes muddling into what experts term as ‘codependency’.
-But what does that really mean?
+Amidst the wide spectrum of relationships, there lies an area where love and care blend, sometimes muddling into what experts term ‘codependency in relationships’.
+But what does that mean?
 And is every challenging relationship toxic, or is it merely navigating the choppy waters of codependency?

 The first step towards getting somewhere is to decide you’re not going to stay where you are. – J.P.
 Morgan